 It’s often said that hunters were America’s first conservationists.
 They recognized more than a century ago that unregulated market hunting and habitat destruction were wiping out some of our nation’s most treasured wildlife species.
 The time had come to reverse that trend.

-And it all begins with you, a license-holding hunter.
 The future of Hoosier conservation looks bright with your continued support.
 Thank you.

 State of Indiana Governor

 Indiana DNR’s work covers a lot of ground, but there may be no greater mission than that of land conservation.

 Each of you who buy hunting, trapping or fishing licenses is a partner in that effort.

 For starters, your license money can be used only for fish and wildlife conservation.